chef/chef-web-docs/chef_master/source/config_rb_server.rst

 .. tag config_rb_server_summary

-The ``/etc/opscode/chef-server.rb`` file contains all of the non-default configuration settings used by the Chef server.
-The default settings are built into the Chef server configuration and should only be added to the ``chef-server.rb`` file to apply non-default values.
+The ``/etc/opscode/chef-server.rb`` file contains all of the non-default configuration settings used by the Chef Infra Server.
+The default settings are built into the Chef Infra Server configuration and should only be added to the ``chef-server.rb`` file to apply non-default values.
 These configuration settings are processed when the ``chef-server-ctl reconfigure`` command is run.
 The ``chef-server.rb`` file is a Ruby file, which means that conditional statements can be used within it.

 .. end_tag